What is motor trade insurance?

 • Standard cars and light commercial vehicles

-• Motorbikes, trikes, scooters or mopeds
+• Motorbikes, trikes, scooters, or mopeds

 • Sports and high-performance vehicles